arudmin/gradusnikSPB/README.md

 You will need to install the following modules for python

-> sudo aptitude install -y libjpeg8-dev python-dev
+> sudo aptitude install -y libjpeg8-dev python-setuptools

 > sudo easy_install pip